 Total yield from the Town's three wells is estimated at approximately 2,000,000 gallons per day (GPD).
 The Town's current water system has a treatment capacity of 1,400,000 GPD.
-The Town's Water Appropriation and Use Permit, issued by the State of Maryland Department of Natural Resources, allocates a maximum daily average groundwater withdrawal of 1 million gallons (MG) on a yearly basis and a daily average of 1.5 MG for the month of maximum use.
+The Town's Water Appropriation and Use Permit, issued by the State of Maryland Department of Natural Resources, allocates a maximum daily average groundwater withdrawal of I million gallons (MG) on a yearly basis and a daily average of 1.5 MG for the month of maximum use.

 The average daily demand for water for 2022 was 551,205 gallons per day (GPD).
 The daily average in the peak usage month was 585,484 GPD.
 Despite new development, the average demand for water decreased in 2021 and 2022, after seven years of increases out of proportion with new growth.
 An aggressive leak detection and repair program, completed in 2021, appears to have resolved the issue.
+In 2023, the average daily demand for water increased to 634,692 gallons per day.